 The ETP is not intended for people who already have an MSc or who have already completed the Scientist Training Programme.

-Health Education England funds all trainees on the programme (both direct entry and in service) to allow them to be supernumary, meaning that they will be released from other duties for the entire time on the programme.
+NHS England funds all trainees on the programme (both direct entry and in-service) to allow them to be supernumary, meaning that they will be released from other duties for the entire time on the programme.
 Trainees should be under supervision at all times.
 This can be indirect or distance supervision as they become more experienced.
-They should not be pulled out of their training to provide routine services or to do on-call sessions.
+They should not be taken out of their training to provide routine services or to do on-call sessions.

 The in-service route is only open to existing NHS staff working in a cardiac department, who meet the qualification requirements and have been nominated by their employer.
-The employer does not need to advertise the post on NHS jobs but will need to evidence the candidate’s suitability for the programme.
-This may be done informally, or an internal interview process could be held where there are multiple potential candidates within an organisation.
+The employer will need to follow the Trust recruitment and selection policies.

-Once the candidate is confirmed, please email the School at firstname.lastname@example.org as soon as possible, or by 1st September 2021 at the latest, with the confirmed candidates details.
+Once the applicant is confirmed, please email the School at firstname.lastname@example.org as soon as possible, or by 28 June 2024 at the latest, with the confirmed applicants details.

 As a minimum we would need the ETP Scoresheet fully completed and qualifications (please include copies of degree certificates and UK ENIC Statement if applicable).